FiloSottile/hpke/hpke-pq.md

 [filippo.io/hpke-pq](https://filippo.io/hpke-pq)

-This document is a simplified and self-contained reference for the MLKEM768-X25519, MLKEM768-P256, and MLKEM1024-P384 hybrid HPKE KEMs, matching the specification of [draft-ietf-hpke-pq-03][], [draft-irtf-cfrg-hybrid-kems-07][], and [draft-irtf-cfrg-concrete-hybrid-kems-02][], and [draft-ietf-hpke-hpke-02].
+This document is a simplified and self-contained implementation reference for the MLKEM768-X25519, MLKEM768-P256, and MLKEM1024-P384 hybrid HPKE KEMs, specified in [draft-ietf-hpke-pq-03][], [draft-irtf-cfrg-hybrid-kems-07][], [draft-irtf-cfrg-concrete-hybrid-kems-02][], and [draft-ietf-hpke-hpke-02].

 It compensates for the need to cross-reference four documents, with different nomenclature (including functions and components with the same name but